SAP-samples/teched2025-DA267/exercises/ex6_pex_calc/ex6.1_data_action/README.md

 8. The expression shall be an input field.
 ![](../../../images/ex6.1_8.png)

-9. Select the previously selected parameter.
+9. Select the previously selected parameter instead of a manual input via the drop-down.
 Then, add another advanced formula step.
 ![](../../../images/ex6.1_9.png)
 ![](../../../images/ex6.1_10.png)